blakethom8/cool-mint/docs/03-architecture/01-overview.md

 ## Extensibility and Customization

 While GenAI Launchpad provides a complete foundation, it's designed for extensibility.
-The Pipeline Registry allows you to register custom processing nodes, and the LLM Factory can be extended to support new AI providers.
+The Workflow Registry allows you to register custom processing nodes, and the LLM Factory can be extended to support new AI providers.
 The event-driven architecture means you can add new capabilities without modifying existing code.

 ## Monitoring and Observability

-The architecture includes comprehensive monitoring points throughout the pipeline.
+The architecture includes comprehensive monitoring points throughout the workflow.
 Every event is tracked from ingestion to completion, with timing and status information stored in PostgreSQL.
 This enables detailed analysis of system performance and helps identify bottlenecks or issues before they impact users.

 ## Deployment Considerations